Daniel Lothrop: Family life

-Lothrop was married, July 25, 1860, to Ellen J., daughter of Joseph and Nancy Morrill of Dover, New Hampshire, who died in March 1880.
-He was again married, October 4, 1881, to Harriet Mulford Stone, daughter of architect Sidney Mason Stone and his second wife, Harriet Mulford of New Haven, Connecticut, who bore him a daughter, Margaret Mulford Lothrop, born July 27, 1884.
-Their winters were spent in Boston, their summers at "The Wayside", Concord, Massachusetts, the only home ever owned by Nathaniel Hawthorne, which Lothrop purchased in 1883.
-Here was dispensed a gracious hospitality, drawing to the celebrated old mansion, guests from both sides of the ocean, men and women of high social position and reputation for intellectual gifts.
+On July 25, 1860, Lothrop was married to Ellen J. Morill of Dover, New Hampshire, daughter of Joseph and Nancy, before her death in March 1880.

+On October 4, 1881, he married his second wife, Harriet Mulford Stone, the daughter of architect Sidney Mason Stone.
+Their daughter Margaret Mulford Lothrop, was born July 27, 1884 and their winters were spent in Boston and summers at "The Wayside", Concord, Massachusetts, the only home ever owned by Nathaniel Hawthorne, which Lothrop purchased in 1883.

 His death occurred in Boston in the midst of his work, after a few days' illness, March 18, 1892.
 He was laid to rest in Sleepy Hollow Cemetery, Concord, Massachusetts, on Ridge Hill, that spot so famous as the burial place of distinguished men and women.

 After his death, his widow continued the business which merged with Lee & Shepard, in 1905, to form Lothrop, Lee & Shepard.
 This publisher was eventually acquired by William Morrow and Company, and was shuttered in 1999 after Morrow was acquired by HarperCollins.